Obituary of Michael A O’Hara

 In lieu of flowers, family and friends are invited to donate in honor of Mike O’Hara to the O’Hara children or CancerCare in Paramus (NJ) or a Children’s Cancer Foundation of their choice -- as Mike was still a kid at heart.

-To send flowers to the family of Michael O’Hara, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Michael O’Hara, please visit Tribute Store